wtetzner/KallistiOS/utils/dc-chain/README.md

 for your computer installed.
 Indeed, to build the cross-compilers you'll need a working compilation environment on your computer.

+In addition, you must have `bash` installed on your host system.
+Other shells *may* work, but are not tested and not guaranteed to work.
+The `download.sh` and `unpack.sh` scripts should be able to find your system's installed `bash` so long as it is installed in a standard location.

 If you need help on this step, everything is described in the `./doc` directory.

 Please note that you may be required to use older versions of some of the